voyagingmk/raytrace_demo/README.md

 I write this demo on Windows, never on other platforms, but I've considered the cross-platform problems.

-In order to let it runs on Mac or Linux, I only use standard C++ and a fantasic third-party image library——CImg.
+In order to let it runs on Mac or Linux, I only use standard C++ and a fantasitic third-party image library——CImg.

-The codes hasn't been optimized and it's not robust.
+The code hasn't been optimized and it's not robust.
 It's a demo, you know. :)